nguneonard/Python_projects/Dr. Semmelweis and the Discovery of Handwashing/readme.md

 Dataset
 The dataset used in this project consists of two files:

-yearly_deaths_by_clinic.csv: This file contains the annual number of births and deaths from puerperal fever in two clinics - Clinic 1 and Clinic 2 - from the years 1841 to 1849.
+***yearly_deaths_by_clinic.csv***: This file contains the annual number of births and deaths from puerperal fever in two clinics - Clinic 1 and Clinic 2 - from the years 1841 to 1849.

-monthly_deaths.csv: This file contains the monthly number of births and deaths from puerperal fever at the Vienna General Hospital's maternity clinic from the years 1821 to 1830.
+***monthly_deaths.csv***: This file contains the monthly number of births and deaths from puerperal fever at the Vienna General Hospital's maternity clinic from the years 1821 to 1830.

 # Project Objectives
 The main objectives of this project are as follows: